Hair Problems, Solved! Maybe? (also, some tough love on this Valentine's Day)

 Another thing to consider is that few services or chemical treatments will last or work the same way in all consecutive applications, for the hair is always growing and changing.
 Product lines regularly reformulate.
 We can have totally different hair in a few months or years if we have changes in our household water supply, our diet, or our health.
 Some prescription drugs can cause a residue in the hair that can cause totally unpredictable results.
 For longer hair, every chemical change that has occurred does remain in the hair forever and is permanent, while the effects may relax or fade.
 This means even if you can't see that old color or perm any more, the chemical change that made it happen is always going to be there until it's cut off.
 This means that consecutive safe and relatively nondamaging services over time may have undesirable results.

 Disclosure is key!
-The lack of disclosure has been responsible for many disasters.
+The lack of disclosure has been responsible for many salon and homemade disasters.
 Always write down your medications, your daily use products, and all the DIY stuff you put on your hair.
 Keep the box if you use color or perms.
 Please don't sit in a stylist's chair and expect miracles if you haven't disclosed all your previous services.
 Saying "she ruined my hair" is unfair if you have not disclosed all the chemicals you have in your hair.
 If a stylist has been duly trained in a good cosmetology school, was a good student and remembers the chemistry side of cosmetology, he or she can often know precautions to take and might even refuse a service if it is not safe.
 If that happens, I caution you, don't just go find another stylist who will do the service without investigation or caution.
 This happens when money is more important than the health of your hair.
 You may not like the results!
 Some permanent straightening solutions will so totally clash with any number of other chemicals that the result will be smoking, melted hair.
-Even with compatible chemicals it can happen if there are heavy metals in the hair.
-You can get the exact same perm or color every time and it might have varying results.
+Even with compatible chemicals it can happen if there are heavy metals or certain medications in the hair.
+Because of these residues, you can get the exact same perm or color every time and it might have varying results.
 We just have to accept this possibility when it comes to changing our genetically predetermined hair.